(BOVEN 10) Beste dingen om te doen in Amsterdam regenachtige dag (2024 – 2025)

 No trip to Amsterdam is complete without a visit to the Rijksmuseum, the Netherlands’ national museum dedicated to arts and history.

-This grand museum is home to masterpieces from the Dutch Golden Age, including works by Rembrandt, Vermeer, and Hals.
+This grand museum is home to masterpieces from the Dutch Golden Age, inclusief werken van Rembrandt, Vermeer, en Hals.
 The museum’s extensive collection spans over 800 years of Dutch history, making it an enriching experience.

-As you wander through the beautifully curated galleries, you can lose yourself in the intricacies of “De Nachtwacht” or the serene beauty of “Girl with a Pearl Earring.”
+As you wander through the beautifully curated galleries, you can lose yourself in the intricacies of “De Nachtwacht” or the serene beauty of “Meisje met de parel.”

 The Rijksmuseum also features a stunning library and a café with a delightful selection of Dutch pastries and coffee, perfect for taking a break from the art.